Biography

 Research Areas

-My research covers a broad range of topics in theoretical condensed matter physics with a strong overlap with materials science.
-I employ computational and analytical approaches, such as first principles (ab initio) methodologies, effective Hamiltonians (k.p method and tight-binding), and group theory analysis to study the fundamental aspects and potential applications of various quantum materials in the field of optoelectronics, optospintonics, and quantum information technology.
+Our research group covers a broad range of topics in theoretical condensed matter physics with a strong overlap with materials science.
+We employ and develop novel computational approaches based on first principles (ab initio) methodologies, effective Hamiltonians, and group theory analysis to study the fundamental aspects and potential applications of various quantum materials in the field of optoelectronics, optospintronics, and quantum information technology.

 Research Opportunities for Students